noraliucode/cryptopatronage/GrantProposal.md

 ### Team LinkedIn Profiles

-We will provid in private through Google Form.
+We will provide in private through Google Form.

 ## Development Roadmap :nut_and_bolt: